“Intelligence is the ability to adapt to change.” – Stephen Hawking

 - Each project manager should be able to clearly track budgets vs. actuals on the projects they oversee, and capture work progress assessments against the baseline plan.
 In addition, provide valid, timely, and auditable information for proactive project management analysis and action.

 New Business Pipeline

 - It’s easy to track the business you already have, but what about potential future sales coming down the pipeline?
 An integrated CRM system can help you look at both existing and future business data together on one screen.
 In addition, you can look at the number of opportunities pending and the probability of winning the business, the cost of preparing your proposals, your success rates on specific types of contracts or with specific agencies, and even potentially uncovering new areas for growth.

 With the right ERP system, you can get all of these KPIs in one central source of truth.
 An application like JAMIS Prime ERP can do just that and more.
-Take a look at this month’s webinar on December 20, 2017 for an in-depth look at this topic.
+For more information, contact us at firstname.lastname@example.org, or you can request a demo of the system HERE.